Prevent Friction Loss in Fire Hoses

 Firefighter using firehose on a wildfire

-Finally, the pump operator can calculate the fire hose friction loss, which helps them to deliver water at the right flow rate and pressure for the crew to fight the fire safely and effectively.
+Finally, the pump operator can calculate the friction loss in fire hoses, which helps them to deliver water at the right flow rate and pressure for the crew to fight the fire safely and effectively.
 But what is fire hose friction loss, and how do you calculate it?

-Fire hose friction loss is the effect of the resistance of water against the inside of the fire hose, resulting in a drop in pressure at the terminal end.
+Friction loss in fire hoses is the effect of the resistance of water against the inside of the fire hose, resulting in a drop in pressure at the terminal end.
 Friction loss is also present in pipes and hose fittings as well.

 • Age of hose